-A simple blood test for food intolerances could go a long way in relieving patients of uncomfortable and potentially dangerous gastro-esophageal reflux disease (GERD)symptoms.
+A simple blood test for food intolerances could go a long way in relieving patients of uncomfortable and potentially dangerous gastro-esophageal reflux disease (GERD) symptoms.
 This study presents a unique and non-invasive testing method to identify food intolerances, which could reduce symptoms by as much as 50%, without the use of proton pump inhibitors.
 Research By Michele Caselli, Giovanni Zuliani, Francesca Cassol, Nadia Fusetti, Elena Zeni, Natalina Lo Cascio, Cecilia Soavi and Sergio Gullini, Published in World Journal of Gastroenterology, Dec.2014.
-Edited excerpts by Kimberly Lord Stewart.

 The extremely common condition of GERD is characterized by symptoms of heartburn and acid regurgitation and frequently presents itself as a chronic relapsing disease course.
 The etiopathogenesis of GERD remains largely unknown even though up to 20% of the adult population in Western Countries is affected by reflux symptoms on a weekly basis.
 Notably, at least 50% of GERD patients remain on continuous medical therapy, which may predispose individuals to an increased risk of cancer.

 Diagnostic examinations – endoscopy, 24-h pH monitoring, barium esophageal radiography, proton pump inhibitor (PPI) test, gastro-esophageal scintigraphy – can help diagnose but they are not diagnostic in nature.
 This double blind, randomized, controlled pilot trial was performed to investigate the clinical response of GERD symptoms to exclusion diets based on food intolerance tests.
 The pilot study tested 38 GERD patients who were partially or completely non-responders to proton pump inhibitors (PPI) treatment.